amalsgit/serenitybdd-selenium-cucumber-junit-automation/README.md

 ```json
 $ mvn clean verify -Denvironment="prod"
 ```
-To enable screenshots for each step the following command line parameter can be passed.
+To enable screenshots for each step during the tests, the following command line parameter can be passed.
 Screenshots are by default enabled only for test failures to improve execution speed
 ```json
 $ mvn clean verify -Dserenity.take.screenshots=FOR_EACH_ACTION
 ```